 Many of today’s most serious issues—homelessness, gun violence, fracking, prison privatization, predatory lending, and many more—resist resolution because the “rights of property” undermine the rights of people.
 Issues that undeniably affect whole communities are determined by the courts to relate primarily to property, contracts, and corporations and are removed from the public sphere and immunized from public governance.

-Coming this Fall!
-National Community Rights Network (NCRN) will host Ben Price for discussion and Q&A. Stay tuned!
+National Community Rights Network (NCRN) hosted Ben Price for discussion and Q&A on October 29, 2020.

-Read Ben’s book in advance!
+Read Ben’s book!
 Please purchase here.
 Or at your LOCAL bookstore.